Michael Sorrentino: Struggle with addiction

 On March 21, 2012, Sorrentino publicly acknowledged that he had been struggling with an addiction to oxycodone, a prescription opioid pain medication.
-He also confirmed that he had entered rehab.
+His addiction developed during his time on Jersey Shore.
+He described smuggling pills in his sneakers during the Italian season and had also bought $550,000 worth of drugs.
+At that time, he confirmed that he had entered rehab.
 He checked out of the Cirque Lodge treatment center in Utah on April 4, 2012.
-Sorrentino says he has been sober since December 2015.

-During the time of Jersey Shore, Sorrentino developed a drug addiction, even smuggled pills in his sneakers during the Italian season and had also bought $550,000 worth of drugs.
-From 2012, Sorrentino was in and out of rehab and has now been sober since 2015.
+Sorrentino was in and out of rehab from 2012 to 2015.
 In November 2023, he told Entertainment Tonight, "I was into everything.
 I had everything on me at all times in my Louis Vuitton bag.
 Everything -- from a couple hundred Roxicet, which are 30 milligram oxycodone, then I'd have probably 150 Percocets on me, which are 10 milligram oxycodone.
 Then I would have about 100 Xanax on me, 100 Valium, and if I wasn't traveling on a plane, maybe I would have some weed and cocaine as well, 'cause I knew that if I traveled on a plane, not a good idea to try and go through security with cocaine and weed on you."

-In the fall of 2023, Sorrentino released an autobiography memoir, Reality Check: Making the Best of The Situation -- How I Overcame Addiction, Loss, and Prison, on December 13, about his struggles and personal issues.
+In 2023, Sorrentino stated he has been sober since December 2015.
+In December 2023, he released his memoir, Reality Check: Making the Best of The Situation -- How I Overcame Addiction, Loss, and Prison about his struggles and personal issues.